 Tips for ketogenic success

 It is beyond the scope of this website to provide specific instruction about how to embark on a ketogenic diet, because we are each so unique in how we respond and in which adjustments we may need to make along the way.
-Instead, I'll provide general information from my own experience and reading that may be useful as you go forward.
+Instead, I'll provide general information that may be useful as you go forward.

 Measuring blood glucose

 When you're first starting out, it's a good idea to measure your blood glucose from time to time until you achieve good stability.
-Measuring before you've had anything to eat or drink in the morning (except water) gives you your fasting blood glucose, which may range anywhere from about 60 to about 85 mg/dL.
+Measuring before you've had anything to eat or drink in the morning (except water) gives you your fasting blood glucose, which should ideally fall somewhere between about 70 and about 85 mg/dL.
 Once you've adapted to a ketogenic diet, you may find your morning fasting glucose is a bit higher--sometimes even as high as 110 mg/dL.
 To understand why this occurs, please read this helpful article on DietDoctor about adaptive glucose sparing.
 If you are not achieving ketosis, continuing to experience cravings, or not making progress towards your health goals, it can also be very helpful to check blood glucose one hour after meals, as described above and in this post.

 Important: If you take a diabetes medication or insulin to lower your blood sugar, your doctor will need to monitor and adjust your dosage during the first few weeks of starting a ketogenic diet.